Gift Fees - FAQ

 Q. How much is the gift fee?

-A. Each donation to the Foundation is assessed a one-time administrative fee equal to 6 percent of donations to endowed funds and capital projects and 6 percent of donations to current use funds.
+A. Each donation to the Foundation is assessed a one-time administrative fee equal to 7% (as of 7/1/2017) of donations to endowed funds and capital projects and 7% (as of 7/1/2017) of donations to current use funds.

 Q. Why does the LCC Foundation have a gift fee?

 A. The gift fee allows the LCC Foundation to reduce its reliance on direct funding for its operations from Lane Community College, thus freeing College funds for education.
 Gift fee revenue is directly related to the LCC Foundation's cost of doing business.
 Effective fund-raising requires deployment of financial resources to cover direct costs of soliciting, processing, and accounting for donated funds.
 As gifts to benefit Lane Community College increase, the costs of gift receipting, accounting, investment and disbursement increase.

 Q. How are operations of the LCC Foundation funded?